puppetlabs-toy-chest/puppet-quest-guide/quests/application_orchestrator.md

 ![image](../assets/orchestrator4.png)

-The application definition tells these components how they'll communicate with one another and allows the Puppet Application Orchestrator determine the order of Puppet runs needed to correctly deploy the application to nodes in your infrastructure.
+The application definition tells these components how they'll communicate with one another and allows the Puppet Application Orchestrator to determine the order of Puppet runs needed to correctly deploy the application to nodes in your infrastructure.

-This ordering of Puppet runs is a big part of how the tools in the Application Orchestrator work.
+This ordering of Puppet runs is a big part of how the tools in the orchestrator work.
 It requires a little more direct control over when and how the Puppet agent runs on the nodes involved in your application.
 If Puppet runs occurred at the default scheduled interval of half an hour, we'd have no way of ensuring that the components of our application would be configured in the correct order.
-If, for example, the Puppet run on our webserver happened to trigger before that on the database server, a change to the database name would break our application.
-Our webserver would still try to connect to the database from a previous configuration, and would result in an error when that database wasn't available.
+If, for example, the Puppet run on our webserver happened to trigger before that of the database server, a change to the database name would break our application.
+Our webserver would still try to connect to the database from a previous configuration resulting in an error when that database wasn't available.

-## Puppetized Applications
+## Puppetized applications

 Before we dive into the code, let's take a moment to review the plan for this application.
 What we do here will be a bit simpler than the load-balanced application we discussed above.
-We can save you a little typing, and still demonstrate the key features of the Application Orchestrator.
+We can save you a little typing and still demonstrate the key features of the Puppet Orchestrator.

 ![image](../assets/orchestrator5.png)